-Code Amount of Code Line 322 In-service (Instructional Program Improvement Services) Payments for services performed by persons qualified to assist teachers and supervisors to enhance the quality of the teaching process.
-This category includes curriculum consultants, in- service training specialists, etc., who are not on the grantee payroll.
-List each contractor separately.
-Check if CCP Name of Individual/Organization Providing Service Who will be receiving training?
-Include # of Staff Title of Event, Location and Date (Placeholder dates are acceptable and can be revised) How will this improve the overall CTE program according to Section 135(b) Perkins V?
+Code Object Amount of Code Line 322 In-service (Instructional Program Improvement Services) Payments for services performed by persons qualified to assist teachers and supervisors to enhance the quality of the teaching process.
+This category includes curriculum consultants, inservice training specialists, etc., who are not on the grantee payroll.
+List each contractor separately. \$ Check if CCP Name of Individual/Organization Providing Service Who will be receiving training?
+Include # of Staff Title of Event, Location and Date How will this improve the overall CTE program according to Section 134(b) Perkins V?
 Per Person x Cost=Total Name: Name of Staff: # of Staff: Title of Event: Date: Location: Name: Name of Staff: # of Staff: Title of Event: Date: Location: Name: Name of Staff: # of Staff: Title of Event: Date: Location: Name: Name of Staff: # of Staff: Title of Event: Date: Location: Name: Name of Staff: # of Staff: Title of Event: Date: Location:

 Code Object Amount of Code Line

-includin fees (tha personnel, se registration ct training ociated with \$
+330 Employee Training and Development Services Services supporting the professional and technical development of school district personnel, including instructional, administrative, and service employees.
+Included are course registration fees (that are not tuition reimbursement), charges from external vendors to conduct training courses (at either school district facilities or off-site), and other expenditures associated with training or professional development by third-party vendors.

 Check if CCP Name of Individual/Organization Providing Service Who will be receiving training?
-Include # of Staff Title of Event, Location and Date (Placeholder dates are acceptable and can be revised) How will this improve the overall CTE program according to Section 135(b) Perkins V?
+Include # of Staff Title of Event, Location and Date How will this improve the overall CTE program according to Section 134(b) Perkins V?
 Per Person x Cost=Total

 Name: Name of Staff: Title of Event: Date:

 of Staff: Location:

 Name: Name of Staff: Title of Event: Date:

 of Staff: Location:

 Name: Name of Staff: Title of Event: Date:

 of Staff: Location:

 Name: Name of Staff: Title of Event:

 of Staff: Date: Location:

+Code le Object

+Amount of Code Line

+- ms as bus rentals for g pupils to and from sportation Services school and other activi ents to drivers for trans \$

-Code (Object Amount of Code Line 510 Expendi such iter children \$ Check if CCP Faculty Supervisor(s) of Student Travel Courses Utilizing Student Transportation Estimated # of Students Title of Event, Date and Location (Placeholder dates are acceptable and can be revised) How will this improve the overall CTE program according to Section 135(b) Perkins V?
-Transportation Company Cost/per Unit =Total Name of Staff: Course Title: # of Students: Title of Event: Date: Location: Name of Staff: Course Title: # of Students: Title of Event: Date: Location: Name of Staff: Course Title: # of Students: Title of Event: Date: Location: Name of Staff: Course Title: # of Students: Title of Event: Date: Location:
+Check if CCP Faculty Supervisor(s) of Student Travel Courses Utilizing Student Transportation Estimated # of Students Title of Event, Date and Location How will this improve the overall CTE program according to Section 134(b) Perkins V?
+Transportation Company Cost/per Unit =Total

-Code (Object Amount of Code Line

-580 Tr avel Cout Line

-Expendit Trave the 59 Trave Perking Expenditures for transportation, hotel and other expenses associated with staff travel.
-Travel must be for instructional purposes, otherwise it is an administrative cost subject to the 5% cap.
-Travel for CTSO advisors to National CTSO Conferences cannot utilize Perkins funds.
-Perkins cannot pay for parking, rental cars, boat slips, or docking fees.

-Check if CCP Name of Staff Courses to be Improved by Attendance Title of Event, Date and Location (Placeholder dates are acceptable and can be revised) How will this help the CTE program meet goals of Perkins V?
-Cost per Unit- (list hotel, ground transportation or shuttle to and from airport, etc.) x pp =Total

 Name of Staff: Course Title: Title of Event:

-Date:

-Location:
+of Students: Date: Location:

 Name of Staff: Course Title: Title of Event:

-Date:

-Location:
+of Students: Date: Location:

 Name of Staff: Course Title: Title of Event:

-Date:

-Location:
+of Students: Date: Location:

 Name of Staff: Course Title: Title of Event:

-Date:

-Location:
+of Students: Date: Location:

+Code Object Amount of Code Line Trave the 59TravePerking Expenditures for transportation, hotel and other expenses associated with staff travel.
+Travel must be for instructional purposes, otherwise it is an administrative cost subject to the 5% cap.
+Travel for CTSO advisors to National CTSO Conferences cannot utilize Perkins funds.
+Perkins cannot pay for parking, rental cars, boat slips, or docking fees.
+Check if CCP Name of Staff Courses to be Improved by Attendance Title of Event, Date and Location How will this help the CTE program meet goals of Perkins V?
+Cost per Unit- (list hotel, transportation, shuttles, etc.) x pp =Total Name of Staff: Course Title: Title of Event: Date: Location: Name of Staff: Course Title: Title of Event: Date: Location: Name of Staff: Course Title: Title of Event: Date: Location: Name of Staff: Course Title: Title of Event: Date: Location: